tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 : like type inferences, but for lifetimes
 : typically, when a func takes one ref and returns another, the lifetime is assumed the same for both

+lifetime elision rules
+: the rules the compiler follows to determine lifetimes without explicit specifiers

+input lifetimes
+: the lifetimes of parameters

+output lifetimes
+: the lifetimes of return values

+T